Maryland police shoot, kill man while responding to call

 PASADENA, Md.
 (AP) — A Maryland police officer shot and killed a man while responding to a call for a welfare check from a mental health facility, a spokesperson said Thursday.

-Two n Anne Arundel County officers arrived shortly after 11 a.m. at a home in the Bayside Beach community after receiving a call from a mental health facility worker who said the man was suicidal, Sgt.
+Two Anne Arundel County officers arrived shortly after 11 a.m. at a home in the Bayside Beach community after receiving a call from a mental health facility worker who said the man was suicidal, Sgt.
 Kam Cooke told reporters at a news conference.

 Cooke said the officers couldn’t make contact with the man at the door and entered the house.
 According to Cooke, the officers encountered a man with a handgun and one of them shot the man in the upper body.
 The man, whose identity hasn’t been released, died at the scene.